Tanvi3004/AgriAI-CropAdvisor/README .md

 - Dataset:The system uses a dataset containing soil nutrients (Nitrogen, Phosphorus, Potassium), climatic factors (Temperature, Humidity, Rainfall), and soil pH for various crops.
 - Insights:Detailed statistics for each crop, including required soil nutrients and environmental conditions.
 Visualizations to understand the distribution of soil and climate parameters.
 ### 2. K-Means Clustering
-Purpose: Group crops into clusters based on similar soil and climatic requirements.
+- Purpose: Group crops into clusters based on similar soil and climatic requirements.
-Process:
+- Process:
-Elbow Method: Determines the optimal number of clusters.
+  -Elbow Method: Determines the optimal number of clusters.
-Clustering: Assigns crops to specific clusters for better categorization.
+- Clustering: Assigns crops to specific clusters for better categorization.
-Outcome: Identifies groups of crops with similar environmental needs, aiding targeted recommendations.
+- Outcome: Identifies groups of crops with similar environmental needs, aiding targeted recommendations.
 ### 3. Logistic Regression for Crop Prediction
 Goal: Predict the most suitable crop for given soil and climatic conditions.
 Steps: